November 13, 2022

 These campfire banana boats are a great way to end your evening under the stars.
 This delicious treat is decadent and full of melted chocolate and other gooey warm sweetness.
 Try these perfect treats the next time you are out enjoying nature.

-This easy campfire recipe would be delicious cooked on the barbecue at home for a backyard camping experience.
+This easy campfire recipe would taste delicious cooked on the barbecue at home for a backyard camping experience.

 We would not recommend keeping leftover banana boats as they are best all melty and warm off the fire.